Everyone is hatin' on the ACC. When it comes to ranking conferences heading into the 2010 season, the ACC is struggling to stay in the top 5.

 Leagues get two chances to improve their national perception: the nonconference and the postseason.
 While I won't predict Big Ten bowl matchups just yet, here are five opportunities for the league to help itself in the eyes of the nation.

 1. Penn State at Alabama, Sept.
-11: What better way to boost the league's image than to shock the reigning national champs in their house?
+11: What better way to boost the league's image than to beat the reigning national champs in their house?
 The fact that Penn State is rebuilding a bit after losing six first-team All-Big Ten performers, including quarterback Daryll Clark, would only make it sweeter.

 2. Miami at Ohio State, Sept.
 11: Sorry, Dinich, but I look at this as a hold-serve matchup for Ohio State (think Isner-Mahut at Wimbledon).
 Miami should be very good, but the Buckeyes will be expected to defend their home turf against Jacory Harris & Co.
 A loss by the Big Ten favorites could really hurt the league's national reputation.